yash-c-nus/resume/content/data/data1.md

 date:
 lastmod:
 tags: ["coffee","singapore"]
-author: ["Yash Chhabra"]
+author:
 description: "These are all the coffee shops I have been to in Singapore."
-summary: "bean there, sipped there"
+summary:
 showToc: true
 disableAnchoredHeadings: false

 ---

-## Coffee in Singapore
+## Bean there, sipped there

 I have been to the following spots since I came to SG in August 2024: